Difficult Bible Quiz about the Physical Bible

 c.
 Deuteronomy 26:

-Each of its 22 sections begins with a letter of the Hebrew alphabet.
+In Psalm 119, each of its twenty-two sections begins with a letter of the Hebrew alphabet.

 Every section contains 8 verses that start with the same letter.

-It is also the longest psalm in the Bible.
+It is the longest chapter in the Bible, with 176 verses.

 Words and phrases from the 1950s: